DynamicApproach/311-Docs-/Docs/ICSI 311 Assignment 5  More Statements.md

 * `While` (booleanExpression and collection of statementNodes)
 * `Repeat` (booleanExpression and collection of statementNodes)
 * `For` (variableReference, start ASTNode, end astNode, collection of statementNodes)
-* `If` is a little bit interesting.
+* `If` is a little interesting.
 How do we model that unlimited length chain of “elsif”?
 * A linked list: `If` (booleanExpression, collection of statementNodes, ifNode)
 * For else, you can either use a null boolean expression or make an ElseNode that derives from IfNode.
 One is more work now, one is more work later.